niuus/Snes9xRX/README.md

 * apu/dsp: Mark function-scope const arrays as static. [jSTE0]
 * Fix some memory leaks. [jdgleaver]
 * Remove OpenGL options.
 Not needed here.
-* Remap Turbo Mode and add a submenu.
-(Thanks InfiniteBlueGX!)
+* Remap Turbo Mode and add a submenu. (thanks InfiniteBlueGX!)
 * Fix an edge case where Turbo Mode could be activated on Dpad Up/Left when Nunchuk's Z/C button is mapped.
 [InfiniteBlueGX]
 * Some renaming for TurboMode.
 [InfiniteBlueGX]